seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

   struct Hello : public FunctionPass {

 This declares a "``Hello``" class that is a subclass of :ref:`FunctionPass
-<writing-an-llvm-pass-FunctionPass>`.
+<writing-an-llvm37-pass-FunctionPass>`.
 The different builtin pass subclasses
-are described in detail :ref:`later <writing-an-llvm-pass-pass-classes>`, but for now, know that ``FunctionPass`` operates on a function at a time.
+are described in detail :ref:`later <writing-an-llvm37-pass-pass-classes>`, but for now, know that ``FunctionPass`` operates on a function at a time.

 .. code-block:: c++